I see that many financial “gurus” like Dave Ramsey talk about buying term insurance only, but term life is not always best for everyone.

 If you are a senior citizen and you only need or want life insurance to help pay for final expenses or burial expenses at an amount under $25,000, then there are no term life insurance rates available to you.
 Your only choice would be to buy a permanent whole life insurance policy or a universal life policy.

-So to summarize, term life insurance is a good option for most young families, but universal life can be a more cost effective or a better policy for seniors.
+To summarize, term life insurance is a good option for most young families, but universal life can be a more cost effective or a better policy for seniors.
 There are also no term policies available to seniors that want life insurance at amount less than $25,000.

 There is no one best life insurance product that’s best for everyone.
 Beware of any agent that is pressuring you to buy one specific type of coverage or any insurance website rep that is trying to get you to buy any policy the first time you speak to them as these agents will rarely have your best interest in mind.